 - Consider any reasons the family give for their failure to progress.
 Are they plausible?
 What action can be taken to test whether the problems come from circumstances that are genuinely beyond their control or from a refusal to cooperate?

-Any professional who identifies resistance should discuss this with their own supervisor before reporting it to the lead worker, who will consult all the professionals involved with the family.
-This may be done informally, as part of the Early Help Plan, through a Child in Need meeting, through the core group, or by reconvening the Child Protection Conference, depending on the level of concern and threshold at which the concerns are being monitored.
+Any professional who identifies resistance, or is concerned about whether there is a dynamic with a hostile family which is impacting on the assessment or intervention, should discuss this with their own supervisor before reporting it to the lead worker, who will consult all the professionals involved with the family.
+This may be done, as part of the Early Help Plan, through the Core Group, or by reconvening the Child Protection Conference, depending on the level of concern and threshold at which the concerns are being monitored.
 It is important to identify whether the resistance relates to a single agency/professional or to several, and whether there are any professionals working with the family who do not experience resistance.

 Professionals should consider the nature and seriousness of the current reasons for concern for the child’s welfare.
 These may not be immediately clear as:

-- a family may avoid engagement by drawing attention away from the child’s needs and toward the needs of parents or other family members
+- A family may avoid engagement by drawing attention away from the child’s needs and toward the needs of parents or other family members; and

 Professionals should carefully reassess the seriousness of the concerns in the context of the evidence of resistance.
 When there is concern about a child’s welfare, and the family take positive action to conceal information, this is in itself a risk factor, but the total assessment of risk must be based on the evidence as to whether or not the child’s needs, including the need for protection, are being met.